dermoritz/imageservice/README.md

 ## Provided endpoints

-all relative to <your machine's url : port>
+all relative to &lt;your machine's url : port&gt;

 * /next will give you a random image
 * /prev .. the last image returned